Skip to Content

 WATER FILTERS

 Customers wishing to reduce exposure from PFAS in drinking water by filtration in the home should follow the guidance of MassDEP featured below.
+The US EPA has also developed a fact sheet on home filters in light of the new federal standards, which can be found here.
 The Acton Water District does not make recommendations on filters.
 If you currently own a filter, it is best to contact the manufacturer directly to determine its effectiveness at reducing or removing PFAS.
 If a current filter is not effective, the manufacturer may be able to advise you on an alternate filter that can be installed using existing equipment.

 From MassDEP: